syncfusion-content/fileformat-docs/FileFormat/PDF/Working with BookMarks.md

 ## Removing Bookmarks from an existing PDF

-You can also remove bookmarks from the existing PDF document by using the below code snippets.
+You can also remove bookmarks from the existing PDF document by using the following code examples.

 {% highlight c# %}
 [C#]

-//Load the PDF document.
+//Loads the PDF document.

 PdfLoadedDocument document = new PdfLoadedDocument("Input.pdf");

-//Get all the bookmarks.
+//Gets all the bookmarks.

 PdfBookmarkBase bookmarks = document.Bookmarks;

-//Remove bookmark by bookmark name.
+//Removes bookmark by bookmark name.

 bookmarks.Remove("Page 1");

-//Remove bookmark by index.
+//Removes bookmark by index.

 bookmarks.RemoveAt(1);

-//Save and close the document.
+//Saves and closes the document.

 document.Save("Output.pdf");